Trial of Patrick Eugene Prendergast: Sanity proceeding

 Following many delays, the sanity proceeding began on June 20, 1894.
 Despite objections by the defense, Trude was allowed to continue representing the state against Prendergast.
 The proceedings received renewed public interest after French president Sadi Carnot was assassinated on June 24.
-Many had already been concerned after Harrison's assasination that it was part of a perceived trend of violent crimes being committed against officials, with other examples in the previous several years including the assassination of President Garfield and the assassination of Russian Tsar Alexander II.
+Many had already been concerned after Harrison's assassination that it was part of a perceived trend of violent crimes being committed against officials, with other examples in the previous several years including the assassination of President Garfield and the assassination of Russian Tsar Alexander II.